comunica/Tutorial-ESWC2019-Comunica/content/outline.md

 After that, we will guide the audience through the installation and usage of Comunica within a JavaScript application.

-In the afternoon, we will focus on the configuration and extensibility of Comunica.
+In the second session, we will focus on the configuration and extensibility of Comunica.
 We will first give an overview of [Components.js](cite:cites componentsjs), which is a dependency injection framework that Comunica relies upon to handle the configuration of engines.